yugabyte/yugabyte-db/java/README.md

 because (for the moment) this requires access to an internal Cloudera repository containing the validator maven plugin.

-Here's how to build the kudu-csd module with validation:
+Here's how to build the yb-csd module with validation:

 $ mvn package -DskipTests -PbuildCSD -PvalidateCSD